blockchainsllc/in3-docs/docs/api-wasm.md

        - | if true the config will be adjusted depending on the request  *(optional)*
      * - | `autoUpdateList <https://github.com/slockit/in3-c/blob/master/wasm/src/in3.d.ts#L45>`_
        - | ``boolean``
-       - | if true the nodelist will be automaticly updated if the lastBlock is newer.  *(optional)*
+       - | if true the nodelist will be automaticly updated if the lastBlock is newer.
+         |
+         | default: true
+         |   *(optional)*
      * - | `chainId <https://github.com/slockit/in3-c/blob/master/wasm/src/in3.d.ts#L60>`_
        - | ``string``
        - | The chain-id based on EIP-155.
          | or the name of the supported chain.
+         |
+         | Currently we support 'mainnet', 'goerli', 'kovan', 'ipfs' and 'local'
+         |
+         | While most of the chains use preconfigured chain settings,
+         | 'local' actually uses the local running client turning of proof.
+         |
+         | example: '0x1' or 'mainnet' or 'goerli'
+         |
+         | default: 'mainnet'
+         |
      * - | `chainRegistry <https://github.com/slockit/in3-c/blob/master/wasm/src/in3.d.ts#L169>`_
        - | ``string``
        - | main chain-registry contract